Start a Track FAQ

 What does it cost to build a BMX race track?

 The ‘actual’ cost (referring to the retail cost of every service and material needed) to build a BMX Track will always vary based on land value and the amount of resources at hand.
 The ‘real’ cost (referring to the amount of out-of-pocket cash) will also vary based on the amount of in-kind donations of services and materials.
-However, we typically categorize track cost into four different types of tracks.

 What is the economic impact of a USA BMX Track in my town?